-E-selectin has been shown to play important roles in the progression of AML.
-This has been observed in several studies, which have shown that levels of E-selectin correlate with tumor infiltration and relapse in AML.
-We therefore believe that our E-selectin antagonist, uproleselan, has the potential to improve the current treatment of patients with AML.
+E-selectin has been shown to play important roles in AML disease progression and cell extrinsic chemoresistance.
+Multiple studies have shown that E-selectin levels correlate with AML tumor infiltration and relapse.
+We therefore believe that our E-selectin antagonist, uproleselan, has potential to improve current treatment of patients with AML.